 Konnel Banner and Frank Weston are the two men from Riverdale, Utah behind InstaFire, the charcoal starter.
 It’s a powder made of volcanic rock, wood pellets and paraffin wax that ignites charcoal almost immediately.
 It’s a safer alternative to lighter fluid.
 Plus, there’s no odor on the charcoal or food and it works in any weather.
 A big hit with customers who enjoy camping, hiking, and barbeque, InstaFire is available on the company website and on Amazon.
 There are a variety of product sizes available — from a 3-pack pouch ($4.49) to a 5 gallon bucket ($79.99).

 Banner and Weston want InstaFire to be sold in big retail stores and become a household name so they’ll pitch the business on a special episode of Shark Tank that features Made in USA products on February 21 at 10pm on ABC.
 (They’re asking for $450k for 10 percent.)
 One question the Sharks will ask is why InstaFire hasn’t done better since it first hit the market in 2008.
 So far the company has made $2.1 million in sales.
-Although they didn’t have to, when they first developed the product, they paid an 80-year-old man who inspired them with the idea for Insta-Fire a royalty for three years.The BEST SALES on Amazon NOW ]
+Although they didn’t have to, when they first developed the product, they paid an 80-year-old man who inspired them with the idea for Insta-Fire a royalty for three years.Up to 70% off on Hottest Amazon Deals]